LeToNode/Play2.0-CN-doc/Scalainterceptors.md

 > **Tip:** this hook can be also used for hijacking requests, allowing developers to plugin their own request routing mechanism.

-Let's see how to intercept requests:
+Let's see how this works in practice:

 ```scala
 import play.api._